onconova/onconova/onconova-docs/docs/guide/security/data-security.md

 ## Why Data Protection Matters

-The **Precision Oncology Platform (Onconova)** handles sensitive clinical and research data, which may include **Protected Health Information (PHI)**.
+Onconova handles sensitive clinical and research data, which may include **Protected Health Information (PHI)**.
 Ensuring the privacy and security of this data is both an ethical obligation and a legal requirement under various regulations, such as:

 - **GDPR (General Data Protection Regulation)** in the European Union
 - **HIPAA (Health Insurance Portability and Accountability Act)** in the United States